At ten years old, Fanny Price is brought to live with her rich relations at Mansfield Park. Timid and modest by nature,

 solemn.
 Fanny comes to Mansfield at the age of ten, a poor relation.
 Timid and self-effacing, she stands on the sidelines for

 the first half of the novel, observing the courtships and flirtations of her cousins the Bertrams and visitors to the neighbourhood,

 The departure of some of these characters forces Fanny into a more prominent role in the second half of the novel.
 Now her own

 strength of character is tested by pressure to submit to the destiny chosen for her by the powerful men in her life.
 From being

 the most marginal figure in the Mansfield community, Fanny turns out to have its future welfare in her keeping.

 Mansfield Park is exceptional among the novels for using the literary devices of symbolism and foreshadowing.
 They make a

 large contribution to the aesthetic qualities of the book.
-Three times Jane Austen brings these devices into play.
+At least three times Jane Austen brings these devices into play.

 The first is the day out at Sotherton.
 The characters divide naturally into groups, which foreshadows their later involvement

 with one another.
 In the 'wilderness' - itself symbolic - Fanny is forgotten while Edmund and Mary wander off together.
 Maria